Nodal auxiliary a posteriori error estimates: Introduction

-The key ideas and tools borrowed from preconditioning theory include the Fictitious Space Lemma~\cite{sergey-fictitious-space}, and the methodology of Nodal Auxiliary Space/HX preconditioning \cite{nodal-auxiliary2007}.
-Meanwhile, motivated by the preconditioning framework introduced in~\cite{MardalWinther2011}, we note that a posteriori error estimation is equivalent to preconditioning the Riesz representation $\mathcal{B}_\mathcal{V}$ of the underlying dual Hilbert space $\mathcal{V}^\prime$.
-With the help of $H^1$ regular decomposition and fictitious space lemma, $\mathcal{B}_\mathcal{V}$ is shown to be spectrally equivalent to an operator formed by Riesz representations of several $H^{-1}$ spaces.
+A key idea borrowed from preconditioning theory is the methodology of Nodal Auxiliary Space preconditioning \cite{HiptmairXu2007}, which reduces solution process of complex discrete $H({\rm curl})$ and $H({\rm div})$ problems to solving several Poisson-type problems discretized by nodal elements; see also \cite{Li2024FoCM} for its generalization on surfaces.
+Meanwhile we note that a posteriori error estimation is equivalent to preconditioning the Riesz representation $\mathcal{B}_\mathcal{V}$ of the underlying dual Hilbert space $\mathcal{V}^\prime$.
+With the help of $H^1$ regular decomposition and fictitious space lemma \cite{Nepomnyaschikh1992}, $\mathcal{B}_\mathcal{V}$ is shown to be spectrally equivalent to an operator formed by Riesz representations of several $H^{-1}$ spaces.
 Therefore, estimating residuals in $\mathcal{V}^\prime$ reduces to a posteriori estimates of $H^{-1}$ residuals, which has been well established in the literature.
-The same approach works for H(d) singularly perturbed problems by reducing it to a posteriori error estimates of the classical singularly perturbed $H^1$ reaction diffusion equation.
+The same approach works for $H({\rm d})$ singularly perturbed problems by reducing it to a posteriori error estimates of the classical singularly perturbed $H^1$ reaction diffusion equation.
 Our framework directly generalizes to indefinite systems because the Riesz representation of underlying infinite-dimensional space in that case is simply the Cartesian product of representations of a few well-studied spaces.